18 Amazing Restaurants In Kensington

 What are the different types of restaurants in Kensington?

-London is a world class cuisine capital where you can find everything from British pub grub to Persian, a traditional roast lunch to Lebanese mezze, and everything in between.
+London’s a world class cuisine capital where you can find everything from British pub grub to Persian, top-rated Italian fare to Lebanese mezze, and everything in between.

 What are some of the restaurants in Kensington, London?